kubeflow/community/wg-manifests/charter.md

 A Working Group lead is considered someone that has either the role of **Subproject Owner**, **Tech Lead** or **Chair**.
 These roles were defined by trying to provide different responsibility levels for repository owners.
-For the Manifests WG we would like to start by treating *approvers* in the root [OWNERS](https://github.com/kubeflow/manifests/blob/master/OWNERS), as Subproject Owners, Tech Leads and Chairs.
+For the Platform WG we would like to start by treating *approvers* in the root [OWNERS](https://github.com/kubeflow/manifests/blob/master/OWNERS), as Subproject Owners, Tech Leads and Chairs.
 This is done to ensure we have a simple enough model to start that people can understand and get used to.
 So for the Manifests WG we only have Manifests WG Leads, which are the root approvers.

-The following sections will aim to define the requirements for someone to become a reviewer and an approver in the root OWNERS file (Manifests WG Lead).
+The following sections will aim to define the requirements for someone to become a reviewer and an approver in the root OWNERS file (Platform WG Lead).

 ### Platform/Manifests WG Lead Requirements